 Ventricular assist devices include:

-- Left ventricular assist devices (LVADs) are used for patients whose heart beat has slowed dangerously to help take over the pumping action of the failing heart.
-Until recently, these machines required remaining in the hospital.
+- LVADs are used for patients whose heart beat has slowed dangerously, to help take over the pumping action of the failing heart.
+Until recently, these machines required that patients remain in the hospital.
 Smaller battery-powered implanted LVAD units are now allowing many patients to leave the hospital while they wait for a transplant.

-- Intra-aortic balloon pumps are helpful for temporarily maintaining heart function in patients with left-side failure who are waiting for transplants and for those who develop a sudden and severe deterioration of heart function.
-The IABP is an implanted thin balloon that is usually inserted into the artery in the leg and threaded up to the aorta leading from the heart.
+- Intra-aortic balloon pumps (IABP) are helpful for temporarily maintaining heart function in patients with left-side failure who are waiting for transplants, and for those who develop a sudden and severe deterioration of heart function.
+The IABP is an implanted thin balloon that is usually inserted into the artery in the leg and threaded up to the aorta.
 Its pumping action is generating by inflating and deflating the balloon at certain rates.
 Patients with balloon pumps must stay in the hospital in bed in an intensive care unit.

 - Fully implanted miniature artificial pumps that assist the heart are also being tested.

 The risks and complications involved with many of these devices include bleeding, blood clots, and right-side heart failure.
 Infections are a particular hazard.

 Patients who suffer from severe heart failure and whose symptoms do not improve with drug therapy or mechanical assistance may be candidates for heart transplantation.
 About 2,000 heart transplant operations are performed in the United States each year, but thousands more patients wait on a list for a donor heart.

 The most important factor for heart transplant eligibility is overall health.
 Chronological age is less important.
 Most heart transplant candidates are between the ages of 50 to 64 years.